alteh-union/org-helper/README.md

 6) In the mongo_classes add new functions to work with the new source (e.g. in BotTable: updateFromDiscord -> updateFromSlack etc.)
 7) Add at least some basic commands for the new platform (for example, "ping" command - see instructions on how to add new commands above)
 8) In index.js file, instantiate the client of the new platform and add callback handlers for it.
 For example, the client should send an incoming text message to the CommandsParser class to check if it's a command, and to process it if it is
-9) In CommandsParser class add fucntions related to parsing the commands from the new platform (similarly to what we have for Discord, e.g. parseDiscordCommand -> parseSlackCommand)
-10) Add new preferences to preferences_template.txt and your instance of preferences.txt.
+9) Add new preferences to preferences_template.txt and your instance of preferences.txt.
 For example, it could be a token of your bot in the new platform
-11) Maybe some other steps
+10) Maybe some other steps